 1. Physical Damage

 A clear sign that your computer’s motherboard might be damaged is when you see sparks or smoke coming from it.

 A visual cue for possible problems with the system hardware can always be made easier by turning off—and then disconnecting all power sources before poking around inside any computers while they’re turned on!

 Major signs of damage can come up while the computer is running.
 The smell of burning will indicate that there has been significant physical harm to your motherboard, and even superficial damages could lead to major problems if left unchecked for too long!

 Some of the most annoying symptoms are when your computer suddenly becomes unresponsive and you’re left staring at a frozen screen.

-If programs don’t load, or glitch while running there is likely hardware problems to solve for this issue!
+If programs don’t load or glitch while running there are likely hardware problems to solve for this issue!

 A motherboard’s life can be measured by how often it freezes and glitches.
 If the computer consistently crashes, it may have a problem with its hardware or software that needs to be fixed quickly because Minutes add up in business!